 One way to recharge or fill your bucket is to connect with the people that you are close to.
 Take a bit of time out of your weekend (or an evening) and spend some time catching up and connecting with others.
 It could be on the phone, a Google Meet (or FaceTime), or even meeting up for a meal or coffee.
 This is a great way to reconnect with friends and family, and to help you feel energized and happy.

-Katie has been great about not checking emails after school hours – this has made a HUGE difference for her and her stress levels.
+One huge way that has impacted us is to not check emails after school hours – this has made a HUGE difference for our stress levels.
 With that in mind, consider creating your own boundaries, and finding ways to purposely unplug from work once you are at home.

 You’ll immediate notice a decrease in stress levels!
 It’s amazing how something so simple can have such a big impact.

 This one is a personal favourite for both of us.
 While it isn’t necessarily the best way to cope, it is definitely one thing that helps us to get through the day.
-Katie can’t have coffee after a certain time (12pm or so) or else she can’t sleep, so she is sure to only have her morning coffees.
+Just make sure to limit your coffee after a certain time (12pm or so) so it doesn’t impact your sleep!

 If you do resort to coffee – don’t go wild with it – keep it to a manageable amount.